Guide to social media engagement

 Since you already know how to increase social media engagement, now it’s time to learn how to measure it.

-Like with every other marketing metric, you should measure your social media engagement.
+Like with every other social media metrics, you should measure your social media engagement.

 Measuring social media engagement levels will give you a lot of useful information, for example: